-In March 2022, the Compensation Committee approved restricted stock and PRSU awards to the Named Executive Officers.
-The Compensation Committee introduced PRSUs to its long-term equity program in 2019 in order to better align the Named Executive Officers' interests with the Company's stock price by tying the vesting of such awards directly to stock price appreciation, and the Compensation Committee continued this practice in 2022.
+In March 2023, the Compensation Committee approved restricted stock and PRSU awards to the Named Executive Officers.
+The Compensation Committee introduced PRSUs to its long-term equity program in 2019 in order to better align the Named Executive Officers' interests with the Company's stock price by tying the vesting of such awards directly to stock price appreciation, and the Compensation Committee continued this practice in 2023.

-The restricted stock awards vest ratably over three years beginning on March 4, 2023, subject to continued employment on each applicable vesting date, subject to exceptions for certain involuntary terminations.
+The restricted stock awards vest ratably over three years beginning on March 4, 2024, subject to continued employment on each applicable vesting date, with exceptions for certain involuntary terminations.
 The PRSUs consist of five equal tranches, each of which will be earned if and when the closing price of one share of Common Stock equals or exceeds the specified stock price performance goal for such tranche for 60 consecutive trading days during the three-year performance period beginning on the grant date, provided that any earned PRSUs will not vest and be settled until the third anniversary of the grant date.
 In order for earned PRSUs to vest and be settled, the executive must remain employed by the Company on the third anniversary of the grant date, subject to exceptions for certain involuntary termination events that occur prior to the vesting date.
-The specified stock price performance goals for each tranche are \$5.02, \$5.72, \$6.45, \$7.19 and \$7.88, respectively.
-The Compensation Committee did not approve any other equity awards to the Named Executive Officers during 2022.
+The specified stock price performance goals for each tranche are \$11.61, \$13.21, \$14.91, \$16.62 and \$18.22, respectively.
+The Compensation Committee did not approve any other equity awards to the Named Executive Officers during 2023.

-Pursuant to the applicable award agreements, the restricted stock and PRSU awards vest subject to the executive's continued employment with the Company on the applicable vesting date, subject to accelerated vesting upon the executive's death or qualified retirement or upon termination by the Company without "cause" (including for disability).
+Pursuant to the applicable award agreements, the restricted stock and PRSU awards vest subject to the executive's continued employment with the Company on the applicable vesting date, subject to accelerated vesting upon the executive's death or qualified retirement or upon termination by the Company without "Cause" (including for disability).
 Upon any such acceleration event, PRSUs that have been earned with respect to the stock price goal(s) will be settled on the third anniversary of the grant date, without regard to the executive's employment with the Company as of such date.

-The grant date fair value of the restricted stock and PRSU awards granted to each Named Executive Officer in 2022 is set forth in the table below:
+The grant date fair value of the restricted stock and PRSU awards granted to each Named Executive Officer in 2023 is set forth in the table below: